WAGO/ptxdist/doc/contributing.rst

 For new packages, the generated templates contain commented-out default sections.
 These are meant as a helper to simplify creating custom stages.
 Any remaining default stages must be removed.

+All submissions should be checked with ``ptxdist lint``.
+It does basic sanity checks and finds some typical errors.
+Old patches that where not updated of removed after a version bump.
+Unknown PTXCONF_* variables or macros used in menu files.
+There are often typos or the variables was just removed.

+New packages must also have licensing information in the ``<PKG>_LICENSE`` and ``<PKG>_LICENSE_FILES`` variables.
+Refer to the section :ref:`licensing_in_packages` for more information.

 Helper Scripts
 --------------